 Example: You have in your glove box a kitchen knife.
 Possession of the kitchen knife is not a crime, so you cannot be charged with possession under N.J.S.
 2C:39-3, prohibited weapons.
 However, if you use the weapon to pry open a window in the course of a burglary, or threaten someone with the knife, you can be charged with possession of a weapon for an unlawful purpose.

 Unlawful Sale of a Knife: Because knives can be used for lawful purposes, it is not illegal to sell them.
 However, under N.J.S.
 2C:39-9.1, it is against the law to sell a combat, hunting, or survival knife, having a blade five, or more, inches long, or a total length (handle and blade) of ten inches, or more, to anyone under 18.
-This is a crime of the Fourth-Degree and is punishable by up to 18 months in prison and a $10,000 fine.
+This is a crime of the Fourth-Degree according to new jersey law and is punishable by up to 18 months in prison and a $10,000 fine.

 Further, any who sells a prohibited knife to anyone, regardless of age, is guilty of violating N.J.S.
 2C:39-9(d), unlawful sale of a prohibited weapon.
 This is a Fourth-Degree crime, and punishable by up to 18 months in prison and a $10,000 fine.
 However, it is a defense that at the time of the offense you were a licensed retailer or collector.
 It is a defense that the alleged minor presented identification showing he was 18, or older, or that the appearance of the minor would convince a reasonable person that the minor was over 18.

 Unlawful Transportation of a Knife: Anyone who transports one of the prohibited knives, without a license to do so, can be charged under N.J.S.
 2C:39-9(d), with unlawful transportation of a prohibited weapon.
 This is a Fourth Degree crime and is punishable by up to 18 months in prison.